Ambient-Impact/path-of-exile-2-item-filter/readme.md

 2. [Python](https://www.python.org/) 3.9 or later required for [Poetry](https://python-poetry.org/)
 3. [`jq`](https://jqlang.org/)

-If you're on most Linux distributions, these will already be pre-installed so you don't need to do anything.
+If you're on some flavour of Linux, these will often already be pre-installed so you don't need to do anything.

 ## Building